MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 4. In that the members conspired to obstruct justice in aiding Benjamin to avoid the service of criminal process upon him.

 Review: The four major issues revolve around accusations of immoral practices and the alleged subsequent cover up (by the officers, Mary Purnell and members) of these activities.
-As stated above, the answer of all defendants was emphatic denial of all such charges as without substance.
+As stated above, the “Answer of Defendants”, was emphatic denial of all such charges as without substance.

 The trial court findings also issued a plan of relief calling for the exile of both Mary and Benjamin, a court appointed receiver for all assets of the House of David, a trust providence for the remaining members of the organization, and hopeful dissolution of the Israelite House of David.